bjxiezz/WeatherCloth/README.md

 	--copy from gitHub to local computer drive git clone https://github.com/bjxiezz/Weather.git

-Cities to test the app
+Cities to test the app (We can use any city all over the world)
 	Prudhoe bay, AL
 	Louisville, KY
 	Manaus, Brazil